-- (1) Share-based awards that vested in 2016 include the third tranche of the LTIP awards granted in 2014, the first and second tranche of the LTIP awards granted in 2015, and in the case of Messrs.
-Gandur, Querio, Lewis and McPhee the first tranche of the LTIP awards granted in 2016. - (2) Consists of annual bonus payments. - (3) In the case of Messrs.
-Gandur and Ebsary, the value of share-based awards that vested during the year includes shares with a value of \$84,121 and \$42,385, respectively, the receipt of which was declined by the NEO.
+- (1) Share-based awards that vested in 2017 include the third tranche of the LTIP awards granted in 2015 and the second tranche of the LTIP awards granted in 2016. - (2) Consists of annual bonus payments. - (3) In the case of Mr. Querio, share-based awards that vested during the year were declined by the NEO and not issued.
+The awards have been cancelled.